📞 24/7 free expert line: +90 216 888 15 46 — we're with you within seconds of an accident

 Common reasons a claim stalls

-- No clear fault assessment, so the insurers dispute liability
+No clear technical assessment, so insurers request more evidence

 Almost every one of these traces back to a weak accident report.
 That is why securing a proper, adjuster-signed report at the scene pays off later.